 Employers stress that writing proficiency is a MUST for entry-level jobs.
 Apparently, communication in any form is lacking in the new wave of graduates, so use this to your advantage!

-But these are just some areas of improvement that can go a long way.
-The list isn’t limited.
+These are some areas of improvement that can go a long way, but the list isn’t limited.
 During my university years, I was in for a rude awakening.
 I thought charm was going to open doors, but I was so wrong.

 Don’t just graduate— Be a Pro.